hazyx7/MT5-TPSL-DASHBOARD/README.md

 # MT5-TPSL-Dashboard

-A simple and powerful terminal-based dashboard for MetaTrader 5 that shows all your open trades, calculates P&L, and lets you set Take Profit (TP) and Stop Loss (SL) in bulk — all from your command line.
+A simple and powerful dashboard for MetaTrader 5 that shows all your open trades, calculates P&L, and lets you set Take Profit (TP) and Stop Loss (SL) in bulk.

 ---